lucasfouraux/lucasfouraux/README.md

-#### Hi, I'm Lucas Fouraux, a Bachelor's and Master degree in Computer Science, developer with more than 3 years of experience.
+#### Hello, I'm Lucas Fouraux, I have a Bachelor's and Master's in Computer Science, developer with more than 3 years of experience.
 Passionate about systems architecture and scalability.

+##### Interests: Cloud Computing; AWS; Blockchain.

 <p align="center">
   <a href="https://github.com/narayanbavisetti/github-readme-streak-stats">